mickyjm/mickyjm.github.io/projects/ics499-alloy.md

   - CSS
   - Git/GitHub
   - Semantic UI
-summary: A Meteor Application that my team and I made for UH Manoa faculty and students to find food on campus.
+summary: A Meteor Application that my team and I made for UH Manoa faculty and students to create, find, and collaborate on projects.
 ---

 <div align="middle">